simongregersen/thyultra/content.en/_index.md

 The race area spans from Løkken in the north to the fishing village Agger in the south.
 With deviations, all courses follow the [West Coast Trail](https://naturstyrelsen.dk/naturoplevelser/naturguider/vestkyststien/) and 'Redningsvejen', the old lifeboat road.
-The 100 miles course will also make use of the North Sea Trail.
+The 100 miles course will also make use of the North Sea Trail and Hærvejen.

 All participants finish by Vesterhavshytten and Signalmasten in Agger.